yevk/git-of-trees/README.md

 ### `got clone`

-Clone and prepare a repository for working with worktrees.
+Clones and prepares a repository for working with worktrees.

+The repository is cloned as "bare repository" and a worktree is automatically created for the "master" branch.

 ### `got add`

-Add a new worktree.
+Adds a new worktree.

-Worktrees can be based off `master` or another branch.

-Use inside a worktree enabled repository.

 ### `got del`